|

 reasonably low take-off angles and more-or-less omnidirectional in azimuth.
 I’ve never had tall

-enough towers at home to make horizontal antennas perform as per the textbooks (except in local
+enough towers at home to make horizontal antennas perform as per the textbooks (except in

 I suspend miscellaneous wire antennas in the trees from time to time.
 Loops seem to work better